 SAD usually starts in young adulthood and is more common in women than men.
 Some people with SAD have mild symptoms and feel out of sorts or irritable.
 Others have worse symptoms that interfere with relationships and work.

-Because the lack of enough daylight during wintertime is related to SAD, it's seldom found in countries where there's plenty of sunshine year-round.
+Because the lack of enough daylight during wintertime is related to SAD, it's less often found in countries where there's plenty of sunshine year-round.

 People with SAD have many of the normal warning signs of depression, including: